awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 The information in this user guide is intended for all Amazon Pinpoint users, including marketers, business users, and developers\.
 This guide contains information that's especially helpful for users who mainly interact with Amazon Pinpoint by using the AWS Management Console\.
 If you're new to Amazon Pinpoint, start by reading [Getting Started with Amazon Pinpoint](gettingstarted.md)\.

 If you're an application developer, also refer to the [Amazon Pinpoint Developer Guide](https://docs.aws.amazon.com/pinpoint/latest/developerguide/) and the [Amazon Pinpoint API Reference](https://docs.aws.amazon.com/pinpoint/latest/apireference/)\.
 These documents provide information about using the features of Amazon Pinpoint programmatically\.
-They also contain information about integrating the features of Amazon Pinpoint into your applications\.
+They also contain information about integrating Amazon Pinpoint features into your applications\.

 ## Amazon Pinpoint Features<a name="welcome-features"></a>